physx-is-fun/Python-tutorial/operators.md

     ** (Exponent)
     // (Floor division)

+## Python Comparison Operators

+Python comparison operators compare the values on either sides of them and decide the relation among them.
+They are also called relational operators.
+These operators are equal, not equal, greater than, less than, greater than or equal to and less than or equal to.

+    == (Equal)
+    != (Not equal)
+    > (Greater than)
+    < (Less than)
+    >= (Greater than or equal to)
+    <= (Less than or equal to)

 ## Bibliography

 Python - Operators.
 (2012, June 10).
 Tutorials Point.
 Retrieved May 13, 2023, from https://www.tutorialspoint.com/python/python_operators.htm